-Select a start year and end year from the date slider below to see a chart of annual Mean Sea Level (MSL) and it's associated annual rate of change.
-If a end year in the future is selected, i.e. beyond which there is available observed data, then a linear (black line) and polynomial (purple line) trendline will each show an estimate of MSL from the year which observed data ends up to the year selected by the user.
+Select a start year and end year from the date slider below to see a chart of annual Mean Sea Level (MSL) for the selected period.
+If a end year in the future is selected, i.e. beyond which there is available observed data, then a linear (black line) and polynomial (purple line) trendline based on the selected observed data, will each show an estimate of MSL from the year which observed data ends up to the end year selected by the user.
+All values in the chart are Relative Sea Level (RSL), i.e. are not corrected for Vertical Land Movement (VLM).

 The mean annual rate of Relative Sea Level (RSL) change for Lyttelton between and is approximately mm per year with a Standard Error of +/- mm per year.